Jorge Luis Valdés

 Valdés was 2-0 with a 5.40 ERA in the 1987 Pan American Games.
 In the 1987 Intercontinental Cup, the slender portsider went 3-0 with a 1.29 ERA, tying Rheal Cormier, Rogelio García amd Rene Arocha for the most wins.
 Valdés was 1-0 with a 4.36 ERA in the 1988 Baseball World Cup.
 In the 1988-1989 Serie Nacional, Jorge led with 9 complete games and tied for the most wins (11).

 Valdés was 1-0 with a 0.00 ERA in the 1989 Intercontinental Cup.
 In the 1990 Central American and Caribbean Games, Jorge went 3-0 without allowing an earned run.
 In the 1990 Baseball World Cup, his record was 2-0, 3.95.
+He was with Cuba in the 1990 Goodwill Games.
 He led the 1990-1991 Serie Nacional with 9 wins then led the 1991 Selective Series with 9 complete games.
 He had his best international tournament in the 1991 Pan American Games, going 3-0 with a 0.73 ERA.
 He led in ERA and pitched the first no-hitter in Pan American Games history, shutting down Team Canada in 14-0, 12-strikeout, 7-inning win called due to the mercy rule.

 In the 1991-1992 season, Valdés led the league for the last time, leading in complete games (10), wins (12) and winning percentage (1.000).
 It was a new record for best winning percentage and earned Valdés not just his only Most Valuable Pitcher award, but also MVP honors.